Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - new information that was not available to/considered by us in the original decision.

 If you have questions regarding the Registrar Reconsideration process, see the Registrar reconsideration page.

 Reconsiderations must be relevant to the actions of the carrier and/or the Registrar leading up to the Registrar's decision.
 Actions taken by the carrier after the Registrar's decision may be pertinent to the carrier making a new application to the Registrar, but not for a reconsideration.

-Prior to submitting an application for reconsideration, it is recommended you contact the Carrier & Vehicle Safety Branch of Alberta Transportation to ensure you fully understand the decision of the Registrar and its impact.
+Prior to submitting an application for reconsideration, it is recommended you contact the Carrier & Vehicle Safety Branch to ensure you fully understand the decision of the Registrar and its impact.
 Contact information can be found below.